-Note C - Contingent Liabilities
+4 Contingent Liabilities

 Federal and state funded research projects are subject to special audits.
 Such audits could result in some allocated costs being disallowed or indirect cost rates adjusted.
 No provision has been made for any liabilities that may arise from such audits since the amounts, if any, cannot be determined at this time.
+Management considers the risk of a material settlement resulting from such audits to be remote.